 Brigadiers | Bank

 If you ever wanted to know what an army mess in India tasted like, then Brigadiers is the place for you.
 Focussing its fare on the different methods of Indian BBQ that soldiers would have dined on, you’ll find tandoors, charcoal grills, rotisseries, and wood ovens all cooking up a feast that might even fool you into thinking life in the army wouldn’t be so bad.
-They have an East London postcode, so brunch is obligatory and whilst it’s unlikely that the officers in India enjoyed curry-infused Bloody Maries and chilli cheese naans, you can.
-The bar flows full with beer and whiskey (one of the many rooms here features a whisky vending machine).
+They have an East London postcode, so brunch is obligatory – and whilst it’s unlikely that the officers in India enjoyed curry-infused Bloody Maries and chilli cheese naans, you can.
+The bar flows full with pour-your-own beers and whiskey (available by vending machine if you book the right private room).
 Top billing are their indulgent feast menus which must be pre-ordered 48hrs in advance (usually for a minimum of 6 people) and allow you and your unit to work your way through a Wood Roasted Goan Suckling Pig, a Tandoori Tomahawk Steak with Lobster, or a Suckling Lamb Biryani with all the trimmings.